Who is Mary Corbet?

 I learned to embroider when I was a kid – around 10 years old – when my aunt and older sisters were really into cross stitch (remember the ’80′s?).
 Eventually, I migrated to surface embroidery, teaching myself with whatever I could get my hands on.

 When I finished college, I got into serious embroidery as a result of a growing interest in historical and ecclesiastical embroidery.
 I began reading a lot, collecting books and pieces of old embroidery, taking pictures and looking at pieces up close.
 I tried different techniques, until I figured out the one question that always pops into my mind when I see a beautiful piece of embroidery: “How did they do that?”
 As far as stitching goes, I’m self-taught.

-For my “real job,” I was a professional teacher and a college professor.
+For my “real job,” I was a high school teacher and then a college professor.
 I taught English and writing while finishing my graduate degrees, after which I moved into education, teaching teachers how to teach.
-After 18 years in academics, during five of which I was simultaneously building Needle ‘n Thread, it became clear that I could not give 100% to my teaching and to Needle ‘n Thread.
+After 18 years in academia, five of which were simultaneously spent building Needle ‘n Thread, it became clear that I could not give 100% to my professional career and to Needle ‘n Thread.
 I couldn’t give up Needle ‘n Thread, so I took the plunge and stepped out of the academic world.